Levridge-Tory/LevridgeIntegrationDocs/docs/TMS.md

 15. You should be able to view the transfer order line
 16. Go to Transfer lines tab
 17. Add entire order to new load

-*Note:* The Load template ID will come in blank by default if you miss some settings in the transfer order.
+    - The Load template ID will come in blank by default if you miss some settings in the transfer order.
 18. Click OK

-*Note:* Once you have created the new load, the Load ID and status of the load will be auto assigned.
+    -Once you have created the new load, the Load ID and status of the load will be auto assigned.
 The status of a brand-new load will be “open.”
 19. Create shipment
     1. Release
     2. Release to warehouse